 Measure your progress towards your goal.
 Use a revision checklist for each subject and tick off each topic as you study/revise it.
 In this way, you’ll literally see your progress.

-Break down your study goal into a set of specific tasks, e.g. background reading of research material, draw up essay plan, complete writing of essay.
+Break down your study goal into a set of specific tasks, e.g. background reading of research material, draw up essay plan, complete writing of the essay.
 Base each study session on tasks, not time.

 Don’t set goals you are unlikely to achieve.
-Make realistic demands on yourself, in consultation with teachers and guidance counsellors.
+Make realistic demands on yourself, in consultation with teachers and guidance counselors.
 Otherwise, you will quickly lose heart and lose interest.

 Avoid panic before a deadline.
 Always time your study tasks, working back from the deadline.
 If you have a test in three weeks’ time, set blocks of revision work for each of the three weeks.